DarthPiggyus/Project-software-dev-tools/README.md

 streamlit run app.py

 Access the Application:
-Open your web browser and go to http://localhost:8501 to access the Car Advertisement Analysis app.
+Open your web browser and go to https://project-software-dev-tools.onrender.com to access the app.

 Usage